-A share savings account is a basic account at a credit union.
+A share savings account is an essential account at a credit union.
 These accounts pay interest on your savings, providing a safe place for you to store cash.
-Opening a share account establishes your membership (or ownership) in the credit union, and makes you eligible to use other products like loans, checking accounts, and more.
+Plus, opening a share account is necessary to establish your membership in the credit union, which enables you to use other products like loans, checking accounts, and more.

 If you’re familiar with savings accounts at banks, you already understand the basics of a share savings account.
-The terminology is different because the account is held at a credit union, but the way you’ll use the account is the same.
+The terminology is different because you open your account through a credit union, but the way you use the account is the same.

-Access to funds: You can withdraw funds from your share savings account any time you want, but there are restrictions on certain types of withdrawals.
-If you use an ATM, visit the credit union in person (including shared branching locations), or have checks mailed to you, you can withdraw as many times as you want.
+Access to funds: You can withdraw funds from a share savings account any time you want, but there are restrictions on certain types of withdrawals.
+If you use an ATM, visit the credit union in person (including shared branching locations at other credit unions), or have checks mailed to you, you can withdraw as frequently as you want.
 However, a savings account is not for everyday spending.
-Federal law (Regulation D) limits certain transfers out of a savings account to six per month, including:
+Federal law (Regulation D) limits certain transfers out of a savings account to six per month.
+Limited withdrawals include:

 To prevent problems and confusion, most savings accounts don’t offer debit cards.
-Most people do just fine with six transfers per month – just move sufficient funds over to your checking account and spend from there.
+Most people do just fine with six transfers per month.
+Just be sure to move enough money over to your checking account and spend from there.

 While transfers out of the account are restricted, there is no limit to the number of deposits you make into the account each month.

 A safe place: Your share savings (or checking) account is a safe place to keep your money.
 Instead of keeping cash at home or carrying it around, it stays with the credit union.
-Check to make sure that your deposits are fully insured and that you’re below the maximum dollar limits.
+Verify that your deposits are fully insured and that you’re below the maximum dollar limits.

 Share Draft = Checking

-The term "draft" is an old term referring to checks drawn against funds in the bank, but you can think of it as money leaving the bank or credit union.
+The term "draft" is a historical term referring to checks drawn against funds in the bank, but you can think of it as money leaving the bank or credit union.

-Earning interest: Most checking accounts do not pay interest.
-However, some credit unions offer reward checking, which allows you to earn interest.
+Interest earnings: Most checking accounts do not pay interest.
+However, some credit unions offer reward checking and interest checking accounts, which allow you to earn interest.

 Other Types of Accounts

-There are a few other terms you might want to get familiar with if you use a credit union.
+You might want to get familiar with several additional terms when you start using a credit union.
 For Certificates of deposit (CDs), look for “share certificates” if you want to bump up your earnings.
 Retirement accounts often refer to shares as well, but typical acronyms like “IRA” should help you recognize what type of account you have.

 Credit unions are different from banks because every account holder is an owner of the institution.
-As an owner, you have a say in how the credit union is run, and you can vote on various issues and the Board of Directors.
-Generally, it doesn’t matter if you have more or less money than anybody else in your account – every member is treated equally and gets one vote.
+As an owner, you have a voice in credit union management, and you can vote on various issues and the Board of Directors.
+Generally, it doesn’t matter if you have more or less money than anybody else in your account—every member is treated equally and gets one vote.

 Besides the different structure (and language), there’s little difference between most banks and credit unions from a customer’s perspective.
-They offer more or less the same services, and your funds are just as safe in a federally insured credit union as they are in an FDIC-insured bank account.
-Deposits are protected up to $250,000 per depositor per institution, and it's possible to have more than $250,000 insured in one credit union.
+They offer more or less the same services, and your funds are just as safe in a federally-insured credit union as they are in an FDIC-insured bank account: Deposits are protected up to $250,000 per depositor, per institution.
 However, not all credit unions are federally insured.

 Not Necessarily a Joint Account